 In the US, studies have found that outdoor cats have much shorter lives; however, in the UK, cats.org.uk have no conclusive evidence that outdoor cats live shorter lives than indoor cats, which would suggest that location plays a crucial role in a cat’s longevity.

 Indeed, my first cat was an outdoor cat and lived into his 20s, and my current cat, who is also an outdoor cat, is 12 years old (2023).
+Both Jellytots and Mr Pickes were neutered, which reduced the need to roam and engage in conflict to mate.
 We live in the UK, and our cat has few natural predators to put him at risk.
 Mr. Pickles is very healthy and enjoys both inside and outside time.

 Most outdoor cats spend their days hunting and exploring.
 As a result, they tend to be more active than indoor cats and have more mental stimulation.